top of page

 Power words make your personal brand stand out

-There are times in the year that are popular for updating your CV and shopping around for better options but keeping your CV and LinkedIn profile up to date regularly with current market vocab is a small but wise investment of time and effort.
+There are times of the year when updating your CV and exploring better options is popular, but keeping your CV and LinkedIn profile up to date regularly with current market vocabulary is a small but wise investment of time and effort.

-I published a post on how to Tell Me About Yourself which I encourage you to read to develop a structure and script, so here let's get into the specifics of finding the right words with this a powerful but simple exercise.
+I published a post on how to Tell Me About Yourself, which I encourage you to read to develop a structure and script, so here let's get into the specifics of finding the right words with this powerful but simple exercise.

 STEP 1